Agency Operations 101: Achieve Operational Excellence

 Research by Wasp Barcode has found that 55 percent of small businesses don’t track their assets at all, or use a manual process.
 Although the latter part of that metric might not seem as bad as the former, multiple resources show that manual data tracking just doesn’t cut it.
 A famous example of a manual process gone wrong is the so-called London Whale debacle from 2012, wherein JP Morgan Chase & Co lost over $6 billion in trading loss partially due to Excel errors (Business Insider).

 This is why resource management software that can provide budgeting and financial management insights is essential to keeping a clean bill of financial health.
-Software solutions for agency operations professionals can analyze large amounts of complex data and deliver them in real time, supporting successful project outcomes.
+The top business budgeting software solutions for agency operations professionals can analyze large amounts of complex data and deliver them in real time, supporting successful project outcomes.

-Here are the key agency insights that agency leaders will need to keep an eye on in order to drive operational efficiency improvement and make informed business decisions: agency operating cash flow, agency burn rate, and agency gross profit margin.
+Here are the key agency insights that agency leaders will need to keep an eye on in order to improve cost efficiency and make informed business decisions: agency operating cash flow, agency burn rate, and agency gross profit margin.

 • Agency operating cash flow shows the amount of money a company generates and spends from its day-to-day operations within a period of time.
 This metric determines whether you should invest more capital or reduce expenses for the time being.